 In your excitement to buy a home, it's easy to miss a small crack in the foundation, some leaky pipes under the house, or a roof that needs to be replaced.
+The sellers worked hard to make the home look as desirable as possible, but looks don't tell the whole story.
+That's where your home inspection comes in.

 What about inspections for sellers?